 HIPAA Privacy Rules: Compliance with HIPAA Laws and Regulations

-When patients see their doctors, one of the ways in which they’re vulnerable is in the copious amount of personal information that’s collected and stored in their patient chart.
+When patients see their doctors, one of the ways in which they’re vulnerable is in the copious amount of personal information that’s collected and stored in their patient charts.
 In an attempt to keep patients’ information safe, the Health Insurance Portability and Accountability Act (HIPAA) protects patients’ private medical information by federal law.
 Included in HIPAA is the Privacy Rule, which requires all healthcare entities dealing with a patient’s Protected Health Information (PHI) to protect the privacy and security of patient data against unauthorized purposes.

 In this article, we detail HIPAA’s Privacy Rule, what’s required of business owners under this law, as well as guidance on setting up HIPAA compliance in your business or organization.